Depends on whom you ask…

 We develop each game with the aim of meeting the needs of everyone involved in the educational process.

 The student is at the heart of everything we do.
 We recognize that no matter how great a game we produce, we have only succeeded if kids want to play our games.
 We have succeeded on that front.
 Our 3D graphics meet the standards that today’s kids have when it comes to video games.
 We actively solicit and implement input from students on how to improve our products.
-The end result is a game that is that kids are actually asking to play.
+The end result is a game that is what kids are actually asking to play.

 We recognize the role that technology can play in enhancing the amazing (and often under-appreciated) efforts teachers put forth every day.
 We have worked to create an educational game which complements existing curricula and that makes teachers’ lives easier.